CNA Exam and Certification Alabama

 The Oral Test

 The oral test is a replica of the written test and is helpful to candidates who consider English as a second language or have difficulty reading.
 The questions will be read on the computer with the options to play, rewind, and pause.
 To take the oral exam, you must indicate your preference on the application you submit to the regional test site.
+The request for the oral test cannot be made on the day of testing.

 The Skills Exam

 A Nurse Aide Evaluator will provide a copy of General Instructions for the Nurse Aide Clinical Skills Test that you should read while you wait to take the exam.
 The timed exam is approximately 31 to 40 minutes based on the skills you’re asked to perform.
-There will be a total of five skills score; three of them will be assigned randomly, and the other two skills, Handwashing and Indirect Care, will be scored during your execution of the other three skills.
+There will be a total of five skills scored; three of them will be assigned randomly, and the other two skills, Handwashing and Indirect Care, will be scored during your execution of the other three skills.
 You must pass all five skills to pass the exam.
 Although you’re not required to perform the skills perfectly, you must complete the critical steps for each skill.
 You can make corrections but not after you’ve moved on to a new skill on the list.
 Dress appropriately for the clinical as you will be expected to volunteer for the role of the client for another candidate.
 Appropriate clothing includes loose-fitting scrub top and pants and flat, non-skid, closed-toe shoes.
-For a list of skills you may be asked to perform and the critical steps, check the Candidate Handbook.
+For a list of the skills you may be asked to perform and the critical steps, check the Candidate Handbook.

 What To Bring To The Exam